Centrelink and Workforce Australia help

 Please note that there are special Centrelink payments available for Aboriginal and Torres Strait Islander Australians.

-3. Find out if you’re eligible for jobactive provider support
+3. Find out if you’re eligible for Workforce Australia provider support

-Your Centrelink customer officer will tell you whether you qualify for jobactive provider support, give you information about different jobactive providers and can make an appointment with your chosen provider for you.
+Your Centrelink customer officer will tell you whether you qualify for Workforce Australia provider support, give you information about different Workforce Australia providers and can make an appointment with your chosen provider for you.

-Please note that job seekers with a disability may be eligible for services provided through Disability Employment Services rather than jobactive.
+Please note that job seekers with a disability may be eligible for services provided through Disability Employment Services (DES) rather than Workforce Australia.

-4. Be assessed for appropriate jobactive provider services
+4. Be assessed for appropriate Workforce Australia provider services

-A Centrelink customer officer will place you in a services stream (a, b, c), based on your support needs, which will determine the level of services you can access through your jobactive provider.
+A Centrelink customer officer will place you in a services stream, based on your support needs, which will determine the level of services you can access through your Workforce Australia provider.

-5. Attend an initial interview with your chosen jobactive provider
+5. Attend an initial interview with your chosen Workforce Australia provider

 You will need to bring ID, documents showing your employment status if you have them, (i.e. a redundancy letter), your Centrelink Customer Reference Number, and a copy of your resume if you have one.